LGBTQ Religious

 Just as

-Christians, there are gay, lesbian, and bisexual artists
+Christians, there are gay, lesbian, bisexual, and

 in the Christian music industry as well.
 Among these are